anthonyBosek/madlibs/README.md

 - The user can then view their saved madlibs and have the ablitiy to delete them.
 - The user has the ability to remove their information from the data base.

+## Future features

+- implement `nltk` for parts of speech validation
+- a random word generater for random madlib creattion

 ## License

 - This project is is made in conjunction with the standard `MIT` license provided by `GitHub` upon creation of a new repository.
 A copy of the license is included with this project in a file named: `LICENSE`.